|

 The prostate is part of the male reproductive system.
 A walnut-sized gland located between the male bladder and the penis, the prostate sits just in front of the rectum.
 The urethra runs from the bladder to the penis, through the center of the prostate.

-This blog series highlights pertinent publications that were featured in MCI's monthly newsletter editions in the second quarter of 2022.
+This blog series highlights pertinent publications that were featured in MCI's monthly newsletter editions in the first quarter of 2025.
 The purpose of this blog is to report interesting or relevant work from MCI Fellows, Grantees, staff members, and other community authors in the field of male contraception.

 |